 How to Choose a Therapist

-If you are looking for a therapist or a psychotherapist or you are already in therapy, consider the checklist below.
+If you are looking for a therapist or a psychotherapist, or you are already in therapy, consider the checklist below.
 This list could also be helpful to assess the ability of the therapist to meet your needs and provide you with effective counseling treatment.

-Find a therapist who:
+Find a Psychotherapist who:

 1. Makes You Feel Comfortable: You have to find a good match for your personality.
 Find a therapist with whom you feel comfortable and is warm and accepting.
 The therapist should create a nurturing and safe environment for therapy, yet is willing to challenge you when necessary.

-2. Accepts You: A therapist should respect you as an individual, your background and your opinions.
+2. Accepts You: A therapist should respect you as an individual, your background, and your opinions.

 3. Can Be Trusted: A therapist should be someone you have a rapport with and someone you can trust.
-If you cannot be open with your therapist, then you will not get the help you need and results you want.
+If you cannot be open with your therapist, then you will not get the help you need and the results you want.

 4. Is Experienced and Professional: A therapist should be educated, an expert in the field and competent.
 If a therapist breaks appointments often, arrives late, or allows interruptions, consider leaving the therapist.

-5. Is Emotionally Healthy: A therapist should feel comfortable with himself/herself and not seem anxious, arrogant or depressed.
+5. Is Emotionally Healthy: A therapist should feel comfortable with himself/herself and not seem anxious, arrogant, or depressed.
 Look for someone who appears confident and is relaxed.

 6. Is Respectful: The therapist should always be respectful and decent, and never condescending.

 7. Does NOT Guarantee Results: Regardless of the best effort put forth by the therapist and the client, NO ONE can guarantee results.
 So, be careful when a therapist PROMISES you results.
-However, if after two months you don’t see/feel some change, consider replacing your therapist.
+However, if after two months you don’t see/feel any change, consider replacing your therapist.

-8. Is Available for a Phone Interview: Before a first meeting, a therapist should be available to have a 10 to 15 minute phone conversation so that you can interview him/her and get a sense of his/her style and your comfort level.
+8. Is Available for a Phone Interview: Before a first meeting, a therapist should be available to have a 10 to 15-minute phone conversation so that you can interview him/her and get a sense of his/her style and your comfort level.
 Also, the therapist should be able to accept the idea that clients are entitled to shop around before they commit to any therapist.

 9. Provides Therapeutic Guidelines: A therapist should provide you with a clear policy and guidelines, including confidentiality, a consent form, clients’ rights, etc.